JOkeyWalker/Riposte/README.md

 ---

 ## Overview
-Riposte is a self-contained PowerShell script built for SOC analysts who need to hunt, triage, and remediate threats directly from remote shells such as SentinelOne Remote Shell, ConnectWise ScreenConnect Backstage, or WinRM — no agents, no installations, no hosting required.
-Copy, paste, and go.
+Riposte is a self-contained PowerShell script built for SOC analysts who need to hunt, triage, and remediate threats by copy/pasting into a SentinelOne Remote Shell, using ConnectWise ScreenConnect Backstage, or WinRM.

 ---